IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Experimental Setup

 \subsection{Meta Evaluation}

-For evaluating the evaluation metrics we measure how well the aforementioned metrics correlate with human judgments.
+For evaluating the evaluation metrics we measure how well the metrics correlate with human judgments on two granularities i.e.: segment-level and system-level.
 We use Pearson correlation ($\rho$) which measures the linear correlation between two sets of data and Kendall's Tau ($\tau$) to measure the ordinal association between two quantities.